-Nicholas Banasevic is a lawyer at Gibson, Dunn & Crutcher since 2021.
-Before that he was Head of the unit responsible for antitrust in the field of IT, the internet and consumer electronics.
+Nicholas Banasevic is managing director in the Brussels office of Gibson, Dunn & Crutcher, and is an economist by background*.
+A member of the firm’s Antitrust and Competition practice group, he is a former European Commission DG Competition Head of Unit and was at the center of numerous landmark antitrust decisions in Europe.
+Mr. Banasevic advises clients across the technology, life sciences and financial industries on European antitrust enforcement and policy issues, and brings invaluable business-oriented solutions for risk management strategies.
+He offers a wealth of experience in dealing with complex and high-profile European antitrust investigations and regulatory matters, including the up-coming Digital Markets Act.
+Before that, he was Head of the unit responsible for antitrust in the field of IT, the internet and consumer electronics.
 Prior to that, he was Deputy Head of Unit in the Mergers unit for Financial Services of DG Competition, where he was responsible for managing merger cases in the fields of financial services and pharmaceuticals.
 He was the Case Manager for the Deutsche Börse/NYSE Euronext case.
 Mr. Banasevic previously worked in the same Unit of DG Competition where he is now Head of Unit - he was a member of the team that was responsible for the Commission’s 2004 Microsoft Decision and was the Case Manager for the Commission’s Intel and Rambus cases.
-Before joining DG Competition, Mr. Banasevic was seconded by the UK Department of Trade and Industry (DTI) to DG Enlargement of the European Commission for 4 years.
-Before that, Mr. Banasevic worked in the DTI’s Competition Directorate, primarily on EU merger cases.
+Mr. Banasevic received his Master of European Studies in Economics from the College of Europe in 1995 and Bachelor of Science with honors in Economics and Politics from the University of Bristol in 1994.

 "Commission imposes a penalty payment pursuant to Article 24(2) of Regulation 1/2003 on Microsoft"* 1.
 Introduction On 12 July 2006 the Commission adopted a decision to levy a penalty payment of EUR 280.5 million on Microsoft for continued non compliance with the Commission Decision of 24 (...)